 Retention hacking is the new growth hacking—it doesn't matter how many customers your startup acquires if none of them stick around.

-There are quite a few helpful tactics that many PMs use to boost their retention, such as improving their user onboarding or increasing accessibility.
-But to get directly at reducing churn, you'd need to diagnose your product's specific problems and make adjustments.
+There are quite a few tactics that many PMs use to boost their retention—like improving their user onboarding.
+But to get directly at churn reduction, you need to first diagnose your product's specific problems and make adjustments.